Stay up to date! Get our newsletter!

 Art Asia Venice Biennale 2011.
 Photo copyright Mark Dahle 2011.

-2) My second and third choices weren’t part of the bienniale itself, so you can still see them.
+2) My second and third choices weren’t part of the bienniale itself, they were the Punta della Dogana and Palazzo Grassi mentioned above.

-Palazzo Grassi is located near water taxi line #1 S. Angelo or line #2 S.Samuele.
-Be sure to see the two videos by Francesco Vezzoli.
+At Palazzo Grassi two great videos by Francesco Vezzoli were being shown in 2011.
 Democrazy shows two political ads playing at the same time, a potent mix that is worth viewing multiple times.
 And Marlene Redux: a True Hollywood Story! is a hilarious parody of television entertainment news.
 It's a great, great example of multi-leveled video as art.
 If you aren't laughing, you might be offended.
 Either way, it'll be worth it.

 Venice Biennale 2011 Wax statue.
 Photo copyright Mark Dahle 2011.